lvit001/Project-4/README.md

 Group 6 analyzed a dataset containing symptoms that correspond to certain diseases.
 They sought to create a machine-learning model that predicts a patient's potential disease based on their symptoms.
 The group developed and compared a few machine-learning models and determined the one that most accurately predicts diseases based on symptoms.

 ## Data Set
 The group utilized a dataset from [Kaggle](https://www.kaggle.com/datasets/itachi9604/disease-symptom-description-dataset?select=dataset.csv).
-The initial dataset contained a column with the disease name and columns for the related symptoms.
+The initial dataset contained a column with the disease name and columns for the related symptoms (up to 17 symptoms per disease).
 There were 41 different diseases and 120 rows for each disease.
 ![image](https://github.com/lvit001/Project-4/assets/140283164/6e489f25-910d-4825-9766-cbc0c96ce9c5)

+## Data Pre-Processing
+To prepare the dataset for machine learning, the following pre-processing steps were taken:
+1.